nyguerrillagirl/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 35: October 31, 2024
+- Worked on Module 1/5 in Course 2 [Programming with JavaScript]/9 [Meta Front-End Specialization]
+- Started Module 1/4 in Course 1/8 [Foundations of Cybersecurity] in Google Cybersecurity Professional Certificate

 ### Day 34: October 30, 2024

 - Worked on Module 1/5 in Course 2 [Programming with JavaScript]/9 [Meta Front-End Specialization]